alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 ## Timeline Visualization

-The helper function `audio.visualize_track_timeline()` creates a simple matplotlib plot showing when binaural voices, vocals, sound effects and background noise overlap throughout a track.
-Pass the same JSON structure used for audio generation to this function and it will display (or save) a timeline chart.
+The helper function `audio.visualize_track_timeline()` now renders a more "DAW-like" timeline view.
+Each track lane is drawn similar to clips in a digital audio workstation, making it easier to see how binaural voices, vocals, sound effects and background noise overlap.
+Pass the same JSON structure used for audio generation to this function and it will display (or save) the enhanced timeline chart.